-- NC acknowledges and endorses the paramountcy of land claim agreements and supports full compliance with those agreements pertinent to the EAZ; - NC's allocation in SFA 5 has remained virtually unchanged over 23 years and its share of the TAC has been eroded from 40% to 28%; - NC's Northern Shrimp access is solely derived from SFA 5 which covers portions of both Nunatsiavut and Southern Labrador.
+- NC acknowledges and endorses the paramountcy of land claim agreements and supports full compliance with those agreements pertinent to the EAZ. - NC's allocation in SFA 5 has remained virtually unchanged over 24 years and its share of the TAC has been eroded from 40% to 28%. - NC's Northern Shrimp access is solely derived from SFA 5 which covers portions of both Nunatsiavut and Southern Labrador.
 Almost 43% of this allocation has been for the benefit of Nunavut and Nunavik regions.
-Compensatory access to areas of resource growth in northern zones is sorely needed and warranted; - The consecutive and significant reductions in shrimp resources in SFA 5 are expected to result in a cumulative reduction in NC's allocation of 3,130t (43.6%) since 2018.
-This represents the largest reduction of all Northern Shrimp licence holders over this period; - NC spearheaded improved access for Northerners to adjacent shrimp resources in 1996 and since then, NC's quota in SFA 5 has consistently provided substantial income and employment benefits for Northerners.
-The need for this support continues and EAZ access would help sustain the Coalition's pivotal role in delivering benefits of adjacent resources throughout the Eastern Arctic and Labrador regions.
+Compensatory access to areas of resource growth in northern zones is sorely needed and warranted. - The consecutive and significant reductions in shrimp resources in SFA 5 have resulted in a cumulative reduction in NC's allocation of 3,130t (43.6%) since 2018.
+This represents the largest reduction of all Northern Shrimp licence holders over this period. - NC spearheaded improved access for Northerners to adjacent shrimp resources in 1996 and since then, NC's quota in SFA 5 has consistently provided substantial income and employment benefits for Northerners.
+The need for this support continues and EAZ access would help sustain the Coalition's pivotal role in delivering benefits of adjacent resources throughout the Eastern Arctic and Labrador regions. - Any allocation to Northern Coalition Corporation is for the benefit of all regions including Nunavut, Nunavik, Nunatsiavut and Southern Labrador.

-NC proposes that the likely quota increase in the EAZ of 2,042 tons should firstly be allocated in full compliance with the obligations associated with the applicable land claim agreements in the region.
-Secondly, the remaining quota increase in the EAZ should be allocated equally between the Offshore sector and Northern Coalition.
-It is important to note that, under NC's proposal, 42.8% of any amount provided to Northern Coalition would be for the benefit of Nunavut and Nunavik members of NC.
-In addition, NC's Nunavut and Nunavik members also receive 3/17th of the offshore allocation.
-Also worthy of note is that the Offshore sector is approaching its historic peak allocation in the EAZ.
+NC proposes that its recommended quota increase in the EAZ of 7,482 tons should firstly be allocated in full compliance with the obligations associated with the applicable land claim agreements in the region.
+Secondly, the remaining quota increase in the EAZ should be allocated among Northern licence and quota holders.
+It should be noted that the Offshore sector's allocation in the EAZ was returned to its historic peak allocation of 5,250 tons in 2020.
+NC proposes that its historic average quota in SFA 5 of 6,126 tons be reinstated through an allocation in the EAZ.